 The National Pension System is a retirement benefits scheme that offers tax saving.
 This government scheme is a retirement scheme regulated by Pension Fund Regulatory and Development Authority (PFRDA).
 The returns from the National Pension System are market-linked.
 Hence its performance depends on the performance of underlying assets.
 This article covers ICICI NPS account, its features, benefits and how to open an NPS account online in ICICI bank in detail.

-Upon maturity, the investor is free to withdraw 60% of the accumulated retirement corpus as a lump sum, which is completely tax-free.
-The rest 40% of the corpus should be used to purchase an annuity scheme.
+NPS is a government scheme that encourages retirement savings.
+It is a long-term investment scheme that matures only when the subscriber turns 60.
+All Indian citizens within the age of 18-65 can invest in the scheme.
+The returns from the scheme aren’t guaranteed as the scheme invests in marketable securities.
+Hence the returns are market-linked.
+Upon maturity, the investor can withdraw up to 60% of the corpus in lumpsum.
+However, the rest, 40%, has to be used to purchase an annuity scheme.
 An annuity scheme pays a regular pension to the subscriber for a lifetime.
-The income from the annuity scheme is taxable as per the investor’s respective income tax slab rates.
 One can use an NPS calculator to estimate the returns from an NPS investment.
 Scripbox’s NPS calculator estimates the expected return from NPS upon withdrawal and also the annuity scheme.

 Subscribers can partially withdraw their investments in the National Pension Scheme after completion of 3 years of the account opening.
 Investors can withdraw 25% of the accumulated amount for three times during the tenure of the investment.